turingschool/mod-0-curriculum/session2/index.md

 ## Homework

 Find the homework in your Mod 0 Project Board.
 Post in the Mod 0 Slack channel if you're stuck (and don't be afraid to help each other out).

+Also, reminder that the mod 1 pre-work is due in a little less than two weeks.
+I would try to be done with at least day 3 by the end of the weekend.

 ### Asking questions